Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             fragment signalled in the "moof" box.

    <dfn dfn> **baseMediaDecodeTime** </dfn>:
-            Decode time of the first sample as signalled in the "tfdt" box.
+            Decode time of the first sample as signalled in the "[=tfdt=]" box.

    <dfn dfn> **mdhd**  </dfn>:
              The MediaHeaderBox ("mdhd") as defined in [[!ISOBMFF]] that